Skip to main content

 Market Forecasts Are Very Bullish

 It’s that time of year when Wall Street analysts begin trotting out their predictions for where the S&P 500 index will be by the end of the coming year.
-As is always the case, these market forecasts are ALWAYS higher, and this year is no expectation.
+As is always the case, these market forecasts are ALWAYS higher, and this year is no exception

 Goldman Sachs and BMO have already forecasted that the market will rise to 6500 and 6700, respectively, by the end of 2025.
 However, one of the more interesting market forecasts came from long-time bear Michael Wilson of Morgan Stanley.
 This past week, he matched Goldman’s forecast of 6500 as a base case with a bullish case of 7400.
 That is interesting because Michael Wilson has been a long-time market bear.